CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The following actions may be taken in any order:

- - Store items at a Darkhaven and transfer items between your characters at the same site.
+ - Store items at a Haven and transfer items between your characters at the same site.
 A corruption check is required for the character giving up an item.
  - Store other designated resources from your companies at sites specified on their cards.
  - Make company composition changes including:
    - Play a character card.